Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 GPT-5.4 nano

-Pick Gemma 4 31B if you want the stronger benchmark profile.
-GPT-5.4 nano only becomes the better choice if you need the larger 400K context window.
+Treat this as a split decision.
+Gemma 4 31B makes more sense if multimodal & grounded is the priority or you want the cheaper token bill; GPT-5.4 nano is the better fit if you need the larger 400K context window.

 Knowledge